csantanapr/aahackathon/data-demo/README.md

-# Demo Bluemix and Cordova using Cloud Data
+# Demo Bluemix and Cordova using Mobile Data

 ## Demo Turorial Video: [http://youtu.be/cDM1iWwACCQ](youtu.be/cDM1iWwACCQ)